-Equipment, Improvements and Depreciation Property and equipment are stated at cost.
-Depreciation and amortization are calculated on straight-line methods over lives of five to seven years for furniture and equipment and ten years for leasehold improvements for financial reporting purpose.
+Equipment, Improvements and Depreciation

+Property and equipment are stated at cost.
+Depreciation and amortization are calculated on straight-line methods over useful lives of five to seven years for furniture and equipment and the shorter of ten years or remaining lease term (including renewal periods that are deemed reasonably assured) for leasehold improvements for financial reporting purpose.
 Repairs and maintenance costs are expensed as incurred.

-Franchise License, Trademark and Other Intangible Assets The Company follows ASC Topic 350, "Intangibles - Goodwill and Other" ("ASC 350"), which requires that finite-lived intangibles be amortized over their estimated useful life while indefinite-lived intangibles and goodwill are not amortized.
+Franchise License, Trademark and Other Intangible Assets

+The Company follows ASC Topic 350, "Intangibles - Goodwill and Other" ("ASC 350"), which requires that finite-lived intangibles be amortized over their estimated useful life while indefinite-lived intangibles and goodwill are not amortized.
 Franchise license, trademark, and other finite-lived intangible assets are stated at cost less accumulated amortization, and are amortized on a straight-line basis over the estimated future periods to be benefited (10-15 years).
 Patents are amortized over the shorter of the patent's useful life or legal life from the date the patent is granted.